dart-lang/site-www/src/resources/dart-3-migration.md

 #### Migration

-If changing behavpir is acceptable, change the continue to target a valid labeled statement, which must be attached to a `for`, `do` or `while` statement.
+If changing behavior is acceptable, change the continue to target a valid labeled statement, which must be attached to a `for`, `do` or `while` statement.